distributedlife/distributedlife.com/data/food/persimmon-jam.md

 The next act involved doing things I never knew done.
 Once you have boiled or air-sterilised your jars you fill them with jam.
 OK, sure, I knew about that bit; stay with me.
 Next we affix a lid and drop the jars into a vat of boiling water.
 The wily keep their secrets about how to get jars of jam out of vats of boiling water.

 Some people use a jar-grabber.
 A purpose built device for pulling jam out of a vat of boiling water.
 This industry is rife with single-purpose contraptions.
-Just like a I don't have a Foley Food Mill, I don't have a jar-grabber.
+Just like I don't have a Foley Food Mill, I don't have a jar-grabber.
 Unlike the sieve incident I came up with a solution that worked.

-A found some twine and tied it around the jars, just under the lid.
+I found some twine and tied it around the jars, just under the lid.
 I used the twine to lower and raise the jars from the bath.
 Success.
 And there was only one incident where the string came in contact with the burner and a flame moved deliberately along the twine like an ignited fuze in a Wile E. Coyote short.

 Jess put that out.
 Thanks Jess.